fabioscagliola/Mollie/README.md

 Installation
 ====================

-1. copy this plugin to the `enrol` folder called `coursepayment`
+1. Copy this plugin to the `enrol` folder called `coursepayment`.
-2. login as administrator
+2. Login as administrator.
-3. go to Site Administrator > Notification
+3. Go to Site Administrator > Notification.
-4. install the plugin
+4. Install the plugin.
-5. register on the gateway page you interested at
+5. Register on the gateway page you interested at.
-6. add global settings and your gateway settings
+6. Add global settings and your gateway settings.

 Changelog
 ====================

-See Git for the complete history, major changes will be listed below
+See Git for the complete history, major changes will be listed below.
 - 2022120100 - Moodle 4.1 / Moodle Workplace 4.0 and PHP 7.4 support implemented.
 - 2020103000 - Moodle 3.11 support implemented.
 - 2020103000 - Moodle 3.10 support implemented.